AlvinoNguyen/100-days-of-code/log.md

 **Today's Progress**: Finished the recreation of the random quote machine.
 Started the mini-project of recreating Netflix's front page.

 **Thoughts**: The random quote machine didn't take long to finish.
 All I had to do was set the href attribute of the Twitter button every time I fetched a quote.
-I want to do at least one more pure Javascript project so that I get a little more practice with the DOM, JSON, and the Fetch API.
+I want to do at least one more pure JavaScript project so that I get a little more practice with the DOM, JSON, and the Fetch API.

 Meanwhile, things are getting a little busy at school, but it's nice to come here and code for myself every day!
 Today, I mostly spent my hour recreating Netflix's front page because I saw how simple Netflix's UI is.
 It's a little more challenging than Google's front page because I have to take into account responsiveness and layout more carefully.